Cumulocity-IoT/cumulocity-smart-map-settings-widget/README.md

 *  **Geofences & Smart Rule:** Now User can configure geofences and Smart Rule for geofeces on Map.
 *  **GeoJSON and SVG Support:** User can now also upload GeoJSON and SVG file for floor plan.
 *  **Device Positioning:** Multiple devices can be positioned on the floor plan.
+*  **Supports for Assets:** Device marker and Smart Rules for geofence also supports assets

 ## Features